MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 The T4 and T4A forms have not changed for the 2020 reporting year.

 - Software Development Number for XML - RQ-20-01-132
-- RL-1 Slip Authorization number Coming Soon  (enter this in the Payroll T4/R1 Print window)
+- RL-1 Slip Authorization number -  FS2001172 (enter this in the Payroll T4/R1 Print window)

 #### Installation notes